Some links in this post may be affiliate links

 Are you looking to add African Lily to your collection?
 Check them out on Etsy (Link to Etsy).

-African Lily (Agapanthus africanus) prospers in bright light with 4-6 hours of direct sunlight, average warmth of 16-270C, moderate humidity of 50-55% and consistently moist, fertile, well-drained, all purpose soil coupled with fortnightly feeding during the growing season.
+To care for African Lily indoors, provide bright light with 4-6 hours of direct sunlight, warmth of 16-270C, humidity of 50-55% and consistently moist, fertile, well-drained soil coupled with fortnightly feeding during the growing season.

 Agapanthus africanus requires pruning to keep it neat, to minimize pests and diseases and to rejuvenate growth.
 Repotting is necessary only when the plant becomes extremely pot-bound as it blooms best when slightly root-bound.
 Keep reading for more on these growing conditions and how to achieve them.

-Water African Lily thoroughly during the growing season and allow the top 1-2 inches of soil to dry out between waterings to keep the soil moist through out.
+Water your African Lily thoroughly in spring and summer and allow the top 1-2 inches of soil to dry out between waterings.
+Keep the soil moist but avoid overwatering to prevent yellowing, rotting, leaf drop and lack of blooms.

-Cut down on watering during the cold season to maintain the soil slightly moist but do not let the soil dry out completely as it can lead to wilting and leaf drop.
+Cut down on watering in fall and winter to maintain the soil slightly moist but do not let the soil dry out completely as it can lead to wilting, leaf drop and no flowers.

 African Lily grows best in bright light with at least 4-6 hours of morning or late afternoon sunshine per day to promote flowering.
-Keep it away from hot midday sun.
+Keep it away from hot midday sun to prevent scorching.

 Under too little light, Agapanthus africanus will not bloom.
-Where the natural lighting is not sufficient you may grow the plant under grow lights.
-Check out these full spectrum grow lights on Amazon.
+Where the natural lighting is not sufficient you may grow the plant under a full spectrum grow light.

 Regularly turn the pot to ensure that the Lily of the Nile receives light on all sides for even growth and prevent lopsided growth.

-Average room temperature of 16-270C is ideal for African Lily.
-Keep it away from drafts as they cause sudden changes in temperatures which may result in stunted growth.
+Average temperature of 16-270C is ideal for African Lily.
+Keep it away from sources of drafts as they cause sudden changes in temperatures which may result in stunted growth, leaf drop and lack of flowers.

 Occasionally clean the leaves by damp wiping with a soft cloth to get rid of dust as well as discourage pests and diseases infestations.